ucdavis-bioinformatics-training/2021-ASM-genome-assembly/markdown_docs/assembly.md

 ![Graphical example of N50](assembly_figures/N50_example.pdf)

 Our assembly is a single contig, so the N%0 is the same as the genome sequence length.
-Another measure that is used to assess contiguity is **NG50**, which uses the genome size where the N50 uses the assembly size, making the metric comparable between assemblies of different sizes.
-Since we only have one contig, the N50 and the NG50 are identical.

 #### L50

 The L50 is the smallest number of contigs whose length total at least 50% of the genome size.
 This is the number of contigs used in the N50.
 A lower number represents higher contiguity.
+In our hypothetical example, the L50 is 2.

 ![Graphical example of L50](assembly_figures/L50_example.pdf)